KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

     USB software defined radio, available on Amazon.
 </div>

 To make the **software defined radio** (SDR) work, I installed and configured AirSpy SDR#.
 This tool allows a user to tune their radio to pick up different frequencies across its capable band, including normal radio stations.
 I tuned the SDR to 318MHz in AirSpy and pressed the button on the garage transmitter.
-Shockingly, the reciever was able to pick up the signal no problem!
+Shockingly, the receiver was able to pick up the signal no problem!

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">